 - Screening a documentary film promoting animal welfare followed by Q&A and discussion

-- Holding a workshop featuring discussion sources from the Shamayim V’Aretz website
+- Holding a workshop featuring Jewish Source Sheets from The Shamayim V’Aretz Institute’s website

 Who can get involved?